AugelabTech/AugeLab-Studio-Issues/Installation on RPI.md

 ### Step 4: Environment Setup and Dependencies
 Run the following commands in the terminal to set up the environment and install necessary dependencies such as Python3.9:

+> 💡 You may execute the commands below line by line, or save them as `install1.sh` file and run `sudo bash install1.sh` in terminal.

 ```bash
 echo "Environment: "